 One research paper, for example, suggests that the potassium, oils, and vitamins in bananas can help moisturize the scalp, treat dandruff, and improve hair health.
 The authors state that people can try this natural remedy by making their own banana hair conditioner at home.

 Avocado oil could provide several potential benefits, including moisturizing the skin and scalp.
-Research in animals suggests that the topical use of the oil could boost wound healing and reduce inflammation, which could help treat a dry scalp.

 Like bananas, a person can also try mashing up an avocado and applying it to the scalp to provide extra moisture.